Signed in as:

 filler@godaddy.com

-The Sea Life Museum is the only part of our facility that is open to the public.
-Admission is free, and we always appreciate donations of $2 per visitor.
+The Sea Life Museum is the Marine Mammal Stranding Center's educational visitor center, and the only part of our facility that is open to the public.

-The Museum was established to display marine mammal artifacts for the purpose of public education.
+The Sea Life Museum was established to display marine mammal artifacts for the purpose of public education.
 Featured are several life-sized replicas of marine mammals, sea turtles, and fish, all found in New Jersey waters or stranded on beaches.
 In addition, educational displays explain the plight of marine animals that ingest marine debris and plastics.
 Displays of marine mammal artifacts features a sperm whale's jawbone, dolphin spinal column, skulls, and vertebrae and rib bones of small and large whales.
-Outside of the Museum is our "Bone Garden" exhibit, and our BRAND-NEW educational display that will give young visitors a hands-on experience while learning about the ocean and its many treasures.
+Outside of the Museum is our "Bone Garden" exhibit, and our interactive "Ocean Beach Discovery" exhibit (open seasonally) that gives young visitors a hands-on experience while learning about the ocean and its many treasures.

-When we are caring for seals in our hospital, patients may be viewed via our remote camera system on a screen inside the Museum.
+As a working wildlife rehabilitation facility, the hospital side of our property is not open to the public.
+However, when we are caring for seals in our hospital our patients may be viewed via an extensive remote camera system on a large screen inside the Museum.

 Take your time and explore our one of a kind Sea Life Museum!
 Our Educators are available to talk to you about MMSC's mission of Rescue, Rehabilitate and Release, and answer any questions you may have during your visit.

-Sponsored by our friends at Ocean Casino Resort Atlantic City, this new outdoor exhibit helps beachcombers of all ages identify the many treasures that may be found at the Jersey Shore, and encourages everyone to keep our beaches clean.
+Sponsored by our friends at Ocean Casino Resort Atlantic City, this unique outdoor exhibit (open seasonally) helps beachcombers of all ages identify the many treasures that may be found at the Jersey Shore, and encourages everyone to keep our beaches clean.

 Learn about the fascinating lives of marine mammals and sea turtles, and how you can help protect them, through our educational displays.
 Explore our amazing collection of marine mammal and sea turtle artifacts, including skulls, bones, teeth, whale baleen, pelts and fossils!